Time

 Perform Charging Test

-• Switch your battery tester to charge testing mode with the vehicle running.
+• Switch your battery tester to charge testing mode while the vehicle is running.

 • If your battery and alternator are good, it should read between 14.2 and 14.5 volts.
 Lower than this might mean your alternator, or some other part of the charging system, needs work.
 This charging test can also be performed with a DC volt meter or multimeter.